nansencenter/geo-spaas-vagrant/README.md

 Configuration of Nansen-Cloud provisioning with vagrant
 =======================================================
-All Virtual machines (VMs) use miniconda to install python and various libraries.
+All virtual machines use miniconda to install python and various libraries.

 Usage
 =====